I Am Vengeance

 I Am Vengeance (sometimes called just "Vengeance") is a 2018 British action film written and directed by Ross Boyask and starring Wade Barrett, Anna Shaffer, Bryan Larkin, Kevin Leslie, Gary Daniels and Keith Allen.

+Plot

-John Gold (Barrett), an ex-soldier turned mercenary, learns of the murder of his best friend.
-He sets off on a mission to find out what happens, uncovering a sinister conspiracy in his old military unit, which he determines to clear up, taking down those responsible, one by one.
+John Gold (Barrett), an ex-soldier turned mercenary, learns of the murder of comrade Dan Mason.
+He sets off on a mission to the town of Devotion find out what happens, uncovering a sinister conspiracy in his old military unit, which he determines to clear up, taking down those responsible, one by one.